close

 On page 97, Tambu almost felt sorry for Anna but on page 101 she actually felt sorry for Maiguru.
 This is in sharp contrast to her not having felt sorry when her brother died.
 With respect to Anna it was because she was sort of isolated at the servant’s quarters, while Maiguru had made enormous sacrifices, letting go of opportunities for the sake of security.
 The realisation that Maiguru had not attained her full potential regardless of having a Master’s Degree was mind-boggling for Tambu.
 In some sense she was beginning to reckon with the fact that education in the context of colonialism was not going to guarantee absolute freedom.
 In as much as Maiguru’s life appeared adorable, there was a sense in which she felt alienated from some of her deepest desires, like having her pay at her own disposal.
 Babamukuru was a workaholic who was increasingly growing irritated by laughter in the house and hence making it difficult for everyone to laugh.
 Therefore what was supposed to be a successful, happy and integrated family at face value was actually a deeply divided set of individuals under one roof.

 Another occasion that typically justifies the title Nervous Conditions is when Babamukuru got enraged after Nyasha came home late from a dance.
-He his temper and beat up Nyasha who was insisting that she had done nothing wrong.
+He lost his temper and beat up Nyasha who was insisting that she had done nothing wrong.
 Putting things into perspective, Tambu concluded that Nyasha was victimised in the same manner she herself had been victimised on the basis of gender.
 Like she had been denied an education opportunity that had been given to her brother, she saw how Babamukuru outrageously denied Nyasha of her decency as he called her a whore.
-Regrettably Babamukuru who was quite educated and exposed in the Western sense was still narrow-minded to misconstrue her daughter as a whore.
+Regrettably, Babamukuru who was quite educated and exposed in the Western sense was still narrow-minded to misconstrue his daughter as a whore.
+This incident reveals the deep-seated gender inequalities and cultural clashes exacerbated by the colonial context.

 Get a custom paper now from our expert writers.